churakovvalera/STEAM_PARSING/README.md

 # STEAM_PARSING

-### Brief Overview

-STEAM_PARSING is a Python project focused on web scraping Steam to collect data on games and user reviews.
-It includes scripts for extracting and organizing this data, making it useful for analytics and data-driven insights.
-The project requires Python 3.x and uses libraries like Requests and BeautifulSoup4 for scraping.
+STEAM_PARSING is a Python project for scraping and parsing data from the Steam platform.
+It helps in collecting game-related data such as game details, user reviews, and more.